Tourism and Entrepreneurship (BRL370)

 Upon completion of this course, the candidate:

-• Will understand the nature and scope of adventure tourism development and how it relates to global tourism trends.
+• Will understand the nature and scope of tourism development and how it relates to global tourism trends.

 • Will be able to use and evaluate a business plan.